Thursday, November 11, 2021

 What ratio of vanilla beans to alcohol should I use?

-When I was first starting out, I used to make my extract with a ratio of 1 bean per 3-4 ounces of vodka in order to save money and stretch my beans further since I was making them for many people as gifts.
+When I was first starting out, I used to make my extract with a ratio of 1 bean per 3-4 ounces of vodka to save money and stretch my beans further since I was making them for many people as gifts.
 These days, I do 2 1/2 to 3 beans per 4 ounces of vodka or 5-6 beans per 8 ounces, so I've almost tripled the strength.
 When the extract is more potent, you can top it up with fresh alcohol without diluting it too much.
-And the strong vanilla flavor + scent makes my homemade recipes that much more special, so it's worth it to me.
-However, if you're on budget & want to do the 1 bean ratio, my tip is to let the extract sit for 6 months before using for the best flavor.
+And the strong vanilla flavor + scent make my homemade recipes that much more special, so it's worth it to me.
+However, if you're on a budget & want to do the 1-bean ratio, my tip is to let the extract sit for 6 months before using it for the best flavor.

 Should I leave the vanilla beans whole or cut them open?